Parliament attack plotter Afzal Guru executed

 New Delhi/Srinagar, Feb 9 : Twelve years after a terror attack on its parliament brought it to the brink of war with Pakistan, India Saturday executed Kashmiri militant Afzal Guru in a meticulously mounted operation kept completely under wraps.

-He was hanged to death at 8 a.m. outside his cell in Delhi's Tihar Jail and buried quietly soon after for his role in plotting the audacious Dec 13, 2001 attack in which 10 people were killed when five armed terrorists stormed into the parliament complex when 100 MPs were inside.
+He was hanged to death at 8 a.m. outside his cell in Delhi's Tihar Jail and buried quietly soon after for his role in plotting the audacious Dec 13, 2001, attack in which 10 people were killed when five armed Pakistani terrorists stormed into the parliament complex when 100 MPs were inside.
+Also present inside parliament were then prime minister Atal Bihari Vajpayee, and his cabinet ministers.

 The man from Doabgah (Seer) village near Kashmir Valley's Sopore town had known since Friday evening that he was to be hanged.
-He was woken up at 5 Saturday and he offered his prayers before calmly approaching the noose, officials in Tihar Jail said recounting his last hours.
+He was woken up at 5 a.m.
+Saturday, and he offered his prayers before calmly approaching the noose, officials in Tihar Jail said, recounting his last hours.

-He was buried quietly soon after, close to the cell he had spent so many years in solitary confinement.
-The Supreme Court had sentenced him to death in 2004.
+He was buried quietly soon after, close to the cell where he had spent so many years in solitary confinement.
+The Supreme Court had sentenced him to death in 2004 for conspiring to attack Parliament House.

-As news spread of the execution - the second in India in just three months after the hanging of Pakistani Ajmal Amir Kasab for the Mumbai terror attack - scattered protests broke out in the Kashmir valley.
+As news spread of Guru's execution - the second in India in just three months after the hanging of Pakistani Ajmal Amir Kasab for the Mumbai terror attack - scattered protests broke out in the Kashmir Valley.

 Curfew was clamped in major towns as police and paramilitary Central Reserve Police Force (CRPF) in full battle gear fanned out.
-Several people were injured, two of them critically, in clashes with forces.
+Some 40 people were injured, three of them critically, in clashes with security forces.

 The government explained that legal process was followed.